Should you go vegan for your health?

-While it sounds positive, these children consumed less vitamin D and B12 than those told to eat according to the American Heart Association (AHA) guidelines, the results show.
+While it sounds positive, these children consumed less vitamin D and B12 than those in a group told to eat according to the American Heart Association (AHA) guidelines, the results show.

 The AHA recommends a variety of fruit and vegetables every day, as well as fish twice a week.

-Vitamin B12 is only found naturally in meat and dairy.
+Vitamin B12 is only found naturally in meat, fish and dairy.

-Vegans therefore rely on fortified cereals, drinks and yeast extract, like Marmite.
+Vegans therefore rely on fortified cereals, drinks and yeast extract, like Marmite (or supplements).

-It is also worth noting that as well as cutting out meat and dairy, the children also added no fat to their diet.
+It is also worth noting that as well as cutting out meat and dairy, the children also had no added-fat in their diet.

 Too much fat, particularly the saturated kind, has repeatedly been linked to weight gain and high cholesterol.